Ofiregev/Autonomous_robotics_Ex1/README.md

 # Drone Simulation

-This project simulates a drone exploring a map using Depth-First Search (DFS) algorithm.
-The drone avoids walls and navigates through open spaces in the map.
-The simulation uses `pygame` for rendering, `opencv-python` for image processing, and `networkx` for graph management.
+This project simulates a drone exploring a map using a depth-first search (DFS) algorithm.
+The drone navigates through open spaces while avoiding walls, gathering sensor data, and returning to the starting point if the battery level gets low.
+The simulation is visualized using Pygame.

 ## Requirements